 The meeting provides an opportunity to:

-- Discuss with the employee whether redeployment is a realistic option for them or whether other alternatives are available
+- Discuss with the employee whether redeployment is a realistic option for them or whether other alternatives are available.

-- Seek their agreement that they wish to engage in the process
+- Seek their agreement that they wish to engage in the process.

-- Explain length of redeployment search
+- Explain length of redeployment search (max 12 weeks).

 Employees on sick leave

-In situations where an employee may be returning to work to undertake work experience, you should advise the employee that annual leave accrued during their absence may be used to facilitate a phased return to work as per the Council's Managing Sickness Absence Policy.
+An employee may be on sick leave at the start of the redeployment process, however, they can start the redeployment process subject to OH advice.
+In situations where an employee may be returning to work to undertake work experience, they should be advised by their manager that their annual leave accrued during their absence may be used to facilitate a phased return to work in line with the Council's Managing Sickness Absence Policy.
 Accrued leave would not normally be used to facilitate a longer work trial.

-Redeployment referrals
+Redeployment registration

 -